 Thank you so much for visiting my site!
-I am an Associate Professor and School Counseling Program Coordinator at the University of San Francisco (starting Fall 2015).
+I am an Associate Dean and a Full Professor in the School of Education at the University of San Francisco.
 I was born in Brooklyn, New York and raised during the 1980s crack epidemic.
 Despite my tumultuous surroundings, I managed to find academic success; however, my family thought it was best to move to South Carolina for high school in order to be in a safer environment.
 I did not adjust very well, to say the least, and quickly found myself headed down the wrong path.
-After many ups and downs, I finally figured things out and have devoted my life to helping Black males who, similar to me, have the potential to succeed but find it difficult to meet life's many challenges in and out of school.
+After many ups and downs, I finally figured things out and have devoted my life to helping others who, similar to me, have the potential to succeed but find it difficult to meet life's many challenges.

 For more detailed information about me, please read my professional biography.